mal-lang/mal-toolbox-tutorial/tutorials/tutorial1/language-model-tutorial.md

 if __name__ == "__main__":
     main()
 ```
-Change `lang_file` accordingly.
-Here we create the model using our own language.
+By executing this code, we create a model using a language graph, which in turn has been defined using our MAL-Lang "my-language.mal" (*my-language.mal* --> *LanguageGraph* --> *model*) .
 To do so, run the script with `python tutorial1.py`.

-### Create an attack graph
+### Create an Attack Graph
-To create an attack graph, we use the model and the MALLang.
+To create an attack graph, we use the model and the MAL-Lang.
 Add this import to the top of the file (below the other imports):

 ```python
 from maltoolbox.attackgraph import AttackGraph